Grounded container ship blocks traffic on Suez Canal

 March 23 (UPI) -- A large container ship blocked traffic on the Suez Canal after running aground on Tuesday.

-The 13,000-foot-long container ship Ever Given became stuck horizontally along the vital oil and natural gas tradeline blocking 42 northbound vessels and 64 vessels traveling south, Bloomberg reported.
+The 1,300-foot-long container ship Ever Given became stuck horizontally along the vital oil and natural gas tradeline blocking 42 northbound vessels and 64 vessels traveling south, Bloomberg reported.

 Ever Given ran aground early Tuesday local time and tracking data showed it remained in the same position as of 2 a.m.
 Wednesday local time in Cairo, after tug goats were unsuccessful in re-floating the vessel.